 For Health Economics, EconLit and Business Source Premier are worth consulting.

 There is a collection of Education databases on EBSCO.

-Use the search screen and suggested subject headings (Medical Headings) to build up a search line-by-line.
-As well as these headings, you can also use freetext keywords which occur in the article or article description.
+Use the search screen to build up a search line-by-line.
+CINAHL has medical subject headings (MH): these are similar to the headings in Medline.
+You can also use freetext keywords which occur in the article or article description.

 Watch the Panopto Video above for a sample search on the CINAHL database.
 Includes sub-titles.